 For general information on CEU entry requirements and application procedures click here.

 In addition to meeting CEU’s general entry requirements, MATILDA applicants should possess a BA in a humanities/social science subject and are required to submit the following documents:

 - Two letters of academic reference (in closed envelopes or per email)

 - A recent CV

-However, if applicants do not have any academic or professional background in women’s/gender history and/or comparative approaches, then the program coordinators would like to find out why the applicant is interested in applying for this particular degree program and what academic motivations she/he has that make him/her a desirable candidate.
-In addition, applicants may already have a research proposal or area of interest in mind for a future MA thesis.
-They are encouraged to submit an outline of either their research interests and/or research project.
-Such a mini research proposal does not have to be longer than two paragraphs.
+Applicants may already have a research proposal or area of interest in mind for a future MA thesis.
+If so, they are encouraged to also submit, besides the Motivation Letter, an outline of either their research interests and/or research project.
+Such a mini Research Proposal does not have to be longer than two paragraphs.

 APPLICATION FORM: MATILDA European Master in Women's and Gender History